Jim-devENG/webifant-security/README.md

 # Webifant Security - React Website

 A professional cybersecurity company website built with React, featuring a blog system with Firebase integration.
+This website has been updated with real content from the Webifant Security website.

 ## Features

+- **Real Content**: Integrated with actual Webifant Security content and branding
 - **Modern Design**: Inspired by Rapid7 with bold hero sections and professional styling
 - **Responsive Layout**: Mobile-first design with Tailwind CSS
 - **Blog System**: Full-featured blog with Firebase Firestore backend